Correll Files

 I’m not just picking on restaurants.
 Many businesses, of all types and sizes, go to great lengths to bring in new customers while they don’t have their processes in place to ensure the exceptional customer experience.
 Larger companies and institutions have marketing and sales departments whose goals are to bring customers in the door, whether or not the production side of the house is ready to serve them.
 A perfect example is the cellular and communications companies.
 They are all great at marketing, but many are not so great at delivering the customer promise.

-Sometimes people coming to Fab Lab ICC for the first time will say something like “So many people don’t know about this Fab Lab.
+While running Fab Lab ICC from 2014 through 2022, people coming in for the first time would say something like “So many people don’t know about the Fab Lab.
 You need more marketing to get the word out.”
-I always thank them but then say we are happy with the organic growth in membership resulting by word-of-mouth.
-We want to work to develop and tweak our processes to improve the member experience before doing more marketing to bring in more members.
+I always thanked them but then said we were happy with the organic growth in membership resulting by word-of-mouth.
+We want to work to develop and tweak our processes to improve the member experience before doing extensive marketing to bring in more members.

 So, most businesses need more marketing at some point, but we all should be working to improve the customer experience so that when our increased marketing efforts bring in new customers, they won’t be disappointed.